lnvglr/character-diversion/character-diversion.md

 A question that came up was whether to consider comments below opinions as another kind of data or to treat comments like opinions that are linked to other opinions.

-#### Glyphs

-One component of the UI that is tighly linked with opinions, are the glyphs.

-##### Marking Elements in Glyphs

-Another form of visually referencing what a user is critiquing is marking elements in a glyph and linking them to a particular opinion.
-A glyph can have multiple marks that are all linked to their corresponding opinion.

 ### Architecture & Deployment

 #### Underlying Technology

-Because of the scale of the project as well as my own skill set, I decided to build a web app instead of a native app.
+With browser performance getting closer to the performance of native apps every year, and development cost disproportionally lower web apps are on the rise.
 A native app needs to be specifically designed for macOS, Windows, iOS or Android, etc. which you would download onto your device, while a web-based app is a website that behaves almost like a native app.
+And not only that: web apps are also more accessible because they do not require users to download and install software, but it works out of the box.
+This is why *Character Diversion* is built as a web app.

 This means that *Character Diversion* is built with HTML, CSS, and JavaScript.
 More specifically, I used the open-source JavaScript framework Vue.js (embedded in Nuxt.js) to build the front-end application and the headless open-source CMS (content management system) Strapi for the Node.js backend.
 This is to say that a lot of modern web technologies were used to make the user experience (as well as the developer experience) as smooth as possible, allow for asynchronous interaction, and the ability to install *Character Diversion* as a PWA (progressive web app).